JUNE 22 - BIRTHS

-American computer pioneer.
-In Apr 1946 he joined John von Neumann and Herman Goldstine in their newly organized Electronic Computer Project at the Institute for Advanced Study in Princeton, New Jersey.
+James Herbert Pomerene was an American computer designer who, in Apr 1946, joined John von Neumann and Herman Goldstine in their newly organized Electronic Computer Project at the Institute for Advanced Study in Princeton, New Jersey.
 This project was to build a parallel stored-program computer.
 He designed the adder portion of the arithmetic unit and then was entirely responsible for the development and construction of the electrostatic (Williams tube) memory and became the chief engineer of the project 1951-56.
 Then he joined IBM to assist development of the HARVEST computer, a special system built for the National Security Agency.
 It had two levels of program control and also had a tape and tape library system that was fully automatic and of great capacity.

 American analytical chemist whose analytical separation of uranium contributed to the development of the atomic bomb.
 He developed special techniques for preparing the bomb project materials, notably the sampling and analysis necessary for producing pure uranium metal.
 He also devised a new method of estimating traces of metals in various substances and assisted in developing an ether extraction process for the preparation of uranium oxide of the extreme purity required.
 His special methods also made possible greater utilization of tracer techniques with radioactive and stable isotopes.

-Franz (Gabriel) Alexander was a Hungarian-American physician and psychoanalyst sometimes referred to as the father of psychosomatic medicine because of his leading role in identifying emotional tension as a significant cause of physical illness.
+Franz Gabriel Alexander was a Hungarian-American physician and psychoanalyst sometimes called the “father of psychosomatic medicine” because he was a leader in identifying emotional tension as a significant cause of physical illness.

-Sir Julian Sorell Huxley was an English biologist, philosopher, educator, and author who greatly influenced the modern development of embryology, systematics, and studies of behaviour and evolution.
+Julian Sorell Huxley was an English biologist and writer, philosopher, and educator who greatly influenced the modern development of embryology, systematics, and studies of behaviour and evolution.
 He studied the differential growth of different body parts, Problems of Relative Growth (1932).
 He wrote many popular articles and essays, especially on ornithology and evolution, and co-produced several history films, including the Private Life of the Gannet (1934).
-No stranger to controversy, Huxley supported the contentious view that the human race could benefit from planned parenthood using artificial insemination by donors of "superior characteristics".
-(He was the grandson of biologist T. H. Huxley and brother of Aldous Huxley.)
+No stranger to controversy, Huxley supported the contentious view that the human race could benefit from planned parenthood using artificial insemination by donors of “superior characteristics.”
+(He was the grandson of biologist Thomas H. Huxley and brother of Aldous Huxley.)

 Italian entomologist, best remembered for his pioneering work in polyembryony, the development of more than one individual from a single fertilized egg cell.
 During the late 1930s Silvestri discovered that this type of reproduction occurs in the insect species Litomatix truncatellus.
 His finding, resulting from a close analysis of the reproductive stages, cell division, and egg structure of these parasitic hymenopterans, attracted the attention of many biologists because of its implications for the nature of the egg and the causes of multiple generation.
 He also studied the morphology and biology of the Termitidae, the most highly evolved family of termites.
 He also made a comparative study of the form and structure of the millipede and the centipede.